 Oath Bound is also the record our friends from Utah – Caladan Brood – really should have latched on to.
 Because – as a fun fact – their record released just prior to Old Mornings Dawn.
 So, what I’ll never understand is this near-miss they produced.
 Because Echoes of Battle more resembles Old Mornings Dawn than it ever did Oath Bound.
 Oh sweet conspiracy.
 And don’t we like them, especially the ones we really don’t want to solve.

 The way Summoning introduce a variety of folksy instruments into this Black Metal mix – admitted by keys or not – is beyond intriguing.
-Now, if you throw in the clear voice monologues that seem to emanate straight from a bad, cheesy movie and the equally clear voice chorus that kicks in at no notice, this creates some sort of a devilish broth from hell that is not easy to resist.
+Now, throw in the clear voice monologues that seem to emanate straight from a bad, cheesy movie.
+Then flavor with a clear voice chorus that kicks in at no notice.
+And this creates some sort of a devilish broth from hell that is not easy to resist.

 You’ll feel the great, misty landscapes in Across the Streaming Tide.
 And experience the marching armies and war cries in the aforementioned Mirdautas Vras and Bauglir.
-And on it goes until the absolute epic Land of the Dead of almost 13 minutes.
+And on it goes, until the absolute epic Land of the Dead of almost 13 minutes strikes hard.
 I reckon this to be the best track that Summoning produced so far.
-Even With Doom I Come – about of the same ilk – of their 2018 album will not match it.